BitcoinSchema/js-1sat-ord/README.md

  You can use the helper `fetchPayUtxos(address)` to fetch unspent transaction outputs from the public 1Sat API and create the scripts with the correct encoding (base64).
 This should be a BSV address, not your ordinals address.
 Note: By default the script encoding will be base64, but you can provide a 2nd parameter and specify hex or asm encoding for the script property.

+ Note: `Utxo` and `NftUtxo` and `TokenUtxo` have an optional `pk` field for specifying a Private Key for unlocking this utxo.
+This is helpful when multiple keys own the inputs and you need to spend them in a single traqnsaction.

  ```ts
  import { fetchPayUtxos } from "js-1sat-ord";